Felix-Thiele/Lin-Algebra-Formalization-FTL/README.md

 ### Structure

 ![](project_structure.png)

-This graph translates to our file readings in the following way:
+This graph translates to the actual file readings in the following way:

 ![](project_structure_explained.png)